gpdowney/lightweightLSAT/README.md

 The site's design is intentionally minimal: mostly grid-based CSS and Markdown.
 There are no scripts or cookies or user tracking of any kind.

-The site is built using [Jekyll](https://jekyllrb.com) so that it can be written and revised in Markdown (instead of HTML).
-There is some Liquid code + YAML files that help keep the site consistent from page to page, and reduce the need to copy + paste repetitive sections.
-If you clone this repository, you can use Jekyll to turn the files into a website.
+The site is built using [MkDocs](https://www.mkdocs.org/) so that it can be written and revised in Markdown.
 You'll find the actual content of the site in the Markdown files contained under "pages" (and in the YAML files under _data).

 ## Collaboration